q2wasm/q2wasm-specs/README.md

 - `qboolean inPHS(float[3], float[3])` -> `qboolean inPHS(float, float, float, float, float, float)`
 - `qboolean inPVS(float[3], float[3])` -> `qboolean inPVS(float, float, float, float, float, float)`

-In addition, six new functions are exported by the game module.
+In addition, seven new functions are exported by the game module.
 - These functions replace the functionality of the returned `game_export_t` pointer, and are required in order to curb around compiler optimizations + to signify this data back to the engine.
   - `edict_t *GetEdicts(void)` -> returns the current location, in the WASM heap, of the entity table
   - `int32_t *GetNumEdicts(void)` -> returns the current location, in the WASM heap, of the integer holding the number of entities